rybak/VanillaWithFlake/README.md

 # VanillaWithFlake
 A Minecraft datapack to make slight tweaks, restore removed/unused content, and other QOL improvements to Vanilla with simplicity and optimisation in mind.
+This version is made for 1.14 (currently being snapshot-ed)

 ## Current change list:
 ### Crafting